frasta/DCS-Discord-bot/README.md

 - Then you can copy it and paste it in your **index.js** and/or **DBSGameGUI.lua** files 🙂
 Saved, reboot and enjoy 🙂
-- if you want to remove an info from the bot (a password for example, or the IP, or player list, ...) you just need to comment the line "messageToShow" adding // just before, in the **index.js** file.
+- If you want to remove an info from the bot (a password for example, or the IP, or player list, ...) you just need to comment the line "messageToShow" adding // just before, in the **index.js** file.
 For example, if I want to not share the list of players online, I add // at the beginning of the messageToShow line.
 ```javascript